DeveloperRic/DeveloperRic/README.md

 ### Hello there! 👋🏿

-I'm a Computer Science student in Software Engineering at Carleton University.
+I'm a Computer Scientist (with a Software Engineering specialisation) working as a Software Engineer.

 - 🔭 I’m currently working on
   - An online multiplayer social game 🎲